 Table of Contents

-Should I sign up for Medicare Advantage or Original Medicare?
+Should I sign up for Medicare Advantage or a Medicare Supplement?

 This is the absolute most common question I get and the first major decision YOU have to make.
 Run away from anyone that tells you that you HAVE to buy a plan.

 *There are times that I strongly suggest that someone should avoid a plan type, mainly due to prior health conditions.
 One plan type would be an incredibly poor fit for them and would cost them more they they think they’d save.
 However, ultimately it’s YOUR job to make a decision and my job to make you away of complications.*

 The truth is there are a number of variables, including your tolerance to change, how flexible you are with your treatment plan, and if you’re willing to pay more when you use it vs up-front to get extra benefits and a lower up-front cost.